Loop group actions on categories and Whittaker invariants: Strong actions by ind-pro-groups

 \begin{proof} It suffices to prove that $\Dmod^*(H)^{S} \simeq \Dmod(H/S)$ and then repeat the argument of Lemma \ref{lem:normal-inv}.
 We may choose a presentation $H \simeq \lim_{r \in \R^\op} H/H^r$, where each $H^r$ is normal in $H$ and is contained in $S$.
 Thus, $S$ acts on $H/H^r$ via the projection $S \twoheadrightarrow S/H^r$.
 We compute

 The RHS is the limit of the constant family equal to $\Dmod(H/S)$. \end{proof}

 \sssec{}

-Let $\I$ be an indexing category and $\{H_i\}_{i \in \I}$ an inverse family of pro-unipotent groups, where the transition maps are closed embeddings.
+Let $\I$ be an indexing category and $\{H_i\}_{i \in \I}$ an inverse family of pro-unipotent groups, where the transition maps are closed embeddings of finite presentation.
 Denote by $H_0$ the final object of this family and $H_{\infty} := \lim_i H_i$: this is the intersection of all the $H_i$'s.
 Let $\m$ be a character on $H_0$.

 \begin{prop} If $\C$ is acted on by $H_0$, then

 \end{prop}

 \begin{proof}